gitnacho/angular/aio/content/guide/testing.md

           npm test -- --no-watch --no-progress --browsers=ChromeHeadlessCI
 ```

-Step 3: [Sign up for GitHub](https://github.com/join) and [add your project](https://github.com/new).
+Paso 3: [Sign up for GitHub](https://github.com/join) and [add your project](https://github.com/new).
 You'll need to push a new commit to trigger a build.

 Step 4: Commit your changes and push them to your repository.